Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 \item {\em Modified requirements on one-form}: The 1-form $\alpha_S$ should be subclosed meaning $d \alpha_S \leq 0$, restrict to 0 along $\partial S$, and restrict to $w_k dt$ on each (strip-like or cylindrical) end (as in item \ref{wrappedoneform} of Remark \ref{wrappedFloerdatum}).
 It follows by Stokes' theorem that the weight at the (output) cylindrical end should be greater than the sum of weights over all (input) strip-like ends.
 In particular, it is not possible for $\alpha_S$ to be subclosed and restrict to 0 along $\partial S$, conditions necessary to appeal to the integrated maximum principle if the interior marked point were also positive.
 (This is a reflection of the fact that wrapped Fukaya categories do not admit geometric operations with no outputs.)

-\item {\em Modified requirements on Hamiltonians, as in item \ref{wrappedhamiltonian} of Remark \ref{wrappedFloerdatum}}: The Hamiltonian term should be pull back to $\frac{H \circ \psi^{w_k}}{w_k^2}$ along any strip-like end and to $\frac{H^{cyl} \circ \psi^{w_k}}{w_k^2}$ along the cylindrical end.
+\item {\em Modified requirements on Hamiltonians, as in item \ref{wrappedhamiltonian} of Remark \ref{wrappedFloerdatum}}: The Hamiltonian term should pull back to $\frac{H \circ \psi^{w_k}}{w_k^2}$ along any strip-like end and to $\frac{H^{cyl} \circ \psi^{w_k}}{w_k^2}$ along the cylindrical end.
 The Hamiltonian term should also be quadratic at infinitely many levels of \eqref{cylend} tending to infinity (this is a slight weakening of Remark \ref{wrappedFloerdatum} coming from the fact that the Hamiltonian used to define $SC^*(X)$ is not quadratic at every level near infinity due to \eqref{s1perturbation}).

 \item {\em Modified requirements on almost complex structures, as in item \ref{wrappedalmostcomplexstructure} of Remark \ref{wrappedFloerdatum}} The almost-complex structure should be contact-type at infinity and pull back to $(\psi^{w_k})^*J_t$ along each strip-like end and $(\psi^{w_k})^*J_t^{cyl}$ along the cylindrical end. \end{itemize} Exactly as in Remark \ref{wrappedFloerdatum}, there is a rescaling action on the space of such Floer data, and we will relax any consistency requirement imposed on Floer data to allow for an arbitrary rescaling when equating different choices of Floer data.
-Finally, we note the slight modifications to the boundary and asymptotic conditions of Floer's equation \eqref{floerequationocasymptotics}, following Remark \ref{wrappedainf}: on the boundary component of $\partial S$ lying counterclockwise from $z_i$ and clockwise from $z_{i+1\textrm{ mod }d}$ we impose $u(z) \in \psi^{\rho_S(z)} L_i$, and on the $k$th strip-like end, we impose $\lim_{s\ra + \infty} u \circ \e^k(s,\cdot) = \psi^{w_k} x_k$, and on the cylindrical end, we impose $\lim_{s\ra -\infty} u \circ \delta(s,\cdot) = \psi^{w} y$ where $w$ is the weight associated to the interior puncture $p$. \end{rem}
+Finally, we note the slight modifications to the boundary and asymptotic conditions of Floer's equation \eqref{floerequationocasymptotics}, following Remark \ref{wrappedainf}: on the boundary component of $\partial S$ lying counterclockwise from $z_i$ and clockwise from $z_{i+1\textrm{ mod }d}$ we impose the moving boundary condition $u(z) \in (\psi^{\rho_S(z)})^* L_i$, on the $k$th strip-like end we impose $\lim_{s\ra + \infty} u \circ \e^k(s,\cdot) = (\psi^{w_k})^* x_k$, and on the cylindrical end, we impose $\lim_{s\ra -\infty} u \circ \delta(s,\cdot) = (\psi^{w})^* y$ where $w$ is the weight associated to the interior puncture $p$. \end{rem} Exactly as in the proof of Lemma \ref{smoothcompactcor}, the constraints to Floer data in the Liouville case made in the above two remarks help ensure Assumption \ref{mainassumption} holds for associated moduli spaces.